zarusz/Training_IoT/README.md

 This is the first useful example of an IoT system.
 Yet its trivial and has many limitations:
 * The long polling communication does not scale when more devices are connected.
 We will look at alternatives later.
 * The security is poor.
-Anyone could easily drive our LED.
+Since the communication is exposed on the Internet anyone could easily drive our LED.
-* While the LED state representation on-the-wire is simple it will not scale when we add more elements to our device.
+* While the LED state representation on-the-wire is simple its not extensible when we add more elements to our device.

 ### TODO Next example